SihemMrk/MagicMirror/readme.md

 ## Getting started

-`npm install` : it will install all modules listed as dependencies in package.json.
+`npm install` It will install all modules listed as dependencies in package.json.
-`npm start` : it will 'start' the app.
+`npm start` It will 'start' the app.